Argentina Travel Guide: Interesting Things to Do in Mendoza

 Explore the Natural Reserve Villavicencio

 The Natural Reserve Villavicencio offers visitors the opportunity to explore the region’s stunning landscapes.
-There are hiking trails winding through the reserve, allowing visitors to enjoy panoramic views of the surrounding mountains and valleys.
+Hiking trails are winding through the reserve, allowing visitors to enjoy panoramic views of the surrounding mountains and valleys.

 The reserve also features mineral springs.
 You might have seen the name Villavicencio on bottles of mineral water in supermarkets around Argentina.